 Solution 1 Adjust spray pattern.
-STEPS

 - 1. Turn on the water to the sprinkler. - 2.
-Carefully rotate spray nozzle or rotor head left or right to ensure it is directed away from impervious surfaces.
-An adjustable wrench may be needed.
+Carefully rotate spray nozzle or rotor head left or right to ensure it is directed away from impervious surfa

-- 3. Consult manufacturer's instructions for expanding or minimizing the arc of rotor heads.
-A special tool may be necessary as well. - Solution 2 Use an adjustable arc nozzle designed for spray heads.
+3. Consult manufacturer's instructions for expanding or minimizing the arc of rotor heads.
+A special tool may be necessary as well.

+Solution 2 Use an adjustable arc nozzle designed for spray heads.
 Be sure to match the new nozzle to the existing sprinkler.